-The use of restraints is permitted during the course of the delivery of waiver services.
-Complete Items G-2-a-i and G-2-a-ii.
+• The use of restraints is permitted during the course of the delivery of waiver services.
+Complete Items G-2-a-i i.

-i.
 Safeguards Concerning the Use of Restraints.
 Specify the safeguards that the state has established concerning the use of each type of restraint (i.e., personal restraints, drugs used as restraints, mechanical restraints).
 State laws, regulations, and policies that are referenced are available to CMS upon request through the Medicaid agency or the operating agency (if applicable).